 What It’s Worth to You

 In the end, it all comes down to what you value most.
-If you’re a homeowner, not keeping your appliances and plumbing in healthy working conditions can quickly add up.
-Would you instead pay less for a preventative water softener now or wait until the headache of having your pipes replaced costs you a lot more time and money?
+If you’re a homeowner, not keeping your appliances and plumbing in healthy working condition can quickly add up.
+Would you instead pay less for a preventative water softener now or wait until the headache of having your pipes replaced?
 And dry skin can be annoying and painful, but hard water can also be hazardous to your health.

 Either way, if you see a white “sheen” on your glass dishes or scaly buildup around the spout of your faucet, it may be time to have your water professionally evaluated.